Skip to content

 }

-The server replies with a refreshed token and stores nothing about the request body except the telemetry fields (when present).
-No IP addresses are stored — Cloudflare strips them at the edge before the Worker sees the request.
+The server replies with a refreshed token and stores nothing about the request body except the telemetry fields above (when present).

 Anonymous, unauthenticated.